oxarbitrage/documentation/understanding_market_engine.md

 ## Settelement price

-Different feed producers will feed different prices into the blockchain according to their own algorithm to calculate fair value.
-In smartcoins the witnesses are in charge of feeding the pegged asset by querying external sources of price and appling custom algos into it.
+Different feed producers will feed different prices into the blockchain according to their own sources and algorithm to calculate fair value.
+In bitassets the witnesses are in charge of feeding the pegged asset by querying external sources of price and appling custom algos into it.
 As there will be several active feeds for the same asset from the different witnesses a medium of this prices is calculated by the blockchain.
 This is the settlement price of the asset.

 ## Collateral

-In general it is the amount of BTS(can be other) that is backing up a position.
+It is the amount of BTS(can be other) that is backing up a borrow position.
+Bitassets can be borrowed from the blockchain by allocating collateral and sell for a profit in a process called shorting.
 Collateral in position depends on MCR.
 Borrow/Call orders should have at least bitasset*MCR in BTS to be created.

 ## Debt